The Masters of Public Administration is an internationally recognised qualification acting as the public service

 You will study these modules to a schedule.
 This will allow you to participate online with academics and fellow students from around the world.

-In the first year you'll complete 80 credits of study through the following modules:
+In the first year you'll complete 80 credits of study:

 In your second year you will study a combination of taught modules and work on your dissertation.
-You will start the year by studying this module:
+You will start the year by studying one core module:

 You will then choose one of the following modules: